 Method 3 – CodeTwo Email Signatures for Office 365

-In this method, you need CodeTwo Email Signatures for Office 365 – a third party server-based signature manager for Office 365.
+In this method, you need CodeTwo Email Signatures for Office 365 – a third party signature manager for Office 365, which allows you to control email signatures on the server’s or client’s side.
 To set up automatic signatures for shared mailboxes and user mailboxes, follow the steps below:

 Note: To go with this method, you need a valid subscription of CodeTwo Email Signatures for Office 365.
 If this solution is new to you, you can sign up for a free 14-trial here.